Change-point regression with a smooth additive disturbance: Simulations

-Moreover, we assess the estimation of the change-points.
-To this end, let $K$ be the true number of change-points and $\hat{K}$ be the estimated number of change-points.
-We report the bias $\hat{K} - K$, how often $\hat{K} - K$ is $<-2$, equal to $-2,\ -1,\ 0,\ 1,\ 2$ and $>2$ as well as the average percentage that a true change-point is detected (averaged about all true changes).
+As well as evaluating the estimation of the signal via the average mean squared error (MSE), we also assess the estimation of the number of true change-points $K$.
+For an estimate $\hat{K}$, we report the bias $\hat{K} - K$, how often $\hat{K} - K$ is $<-2$, equal to $-2,\ -1,\ 0,\ 1,\ 2$, and $>2$, as well as the average percentage that a true change-point is detected (averaged about all true changes).
 To this end, we say a change-point is detected if the distance between the true change-point location and a detected change-point is less than a given tolerance.
 For this analysis we have chosen the tolerance to be the minimum between $3$ and the smallest distance between two change-points divided by two (which is $2$ for the block signal).
-Note that for reasons of clarity and comprehensibility we sometimes omit some methods when evaluating change-point detection accuracy.
-Omitted methods perform poorly in the considered setting because they are not designed for it.
-All results are averaged among all repetitions.
+Note that for reasons of clarity and comprehensibility we sometimes omit some methods when evaluating change-point detection accuracy if they are perform too poorly or any not designed for change-point detection.